ctg123/ctg-site/content/project/wordpress-with-lamp-stack/index.md

 title: WordPress with LAMP Stack
 subtitle: 👇🏾 Click on the button to access the code repository
 date: 2021-04-14T08:53:22.452Z
-summary: This Ansible Playbook will install a WordPress Content Managment System (CMS) within a LAMP environment (Linux, Apache, MySQL, and PHP) on two remote servers in a private network.
+summary: This Ansible Playbook will install a WordPress Content Management System (CMS) within a LAMP environment (Linux, Apache, MySQL, and PHP) on two remote servers in a private network.
 draft: false